Generalized Kernel Two-Sample Tests: Asymptotics and Alternative Tests

 We compare the computational cost of the two fast tests, fGPK and fGPK$_M$, with MMD-Pearson and MMD-Bootstrap.
 Notice that MMD-Pearson can only be applied to equal sample sizes, so we set $m=n$.
 Both samples are drawn from the standard 100-dimensional Gaussian distribution.
 Table \ref{tab:runtime:matlab} reports the time cost of the methods implemented in $\texttt{Matlab}$.
 For MMD-Pearson and MMD-Bootstrap, we use the $\texttt{Matlab}$ codes released by Arthur Gretton, publicly available at \url{http://www.gatsby.ucl.ac.uk/~gretton/mmd/mmd.htm}.
-Time comparison for these methods implemented in $\texttt{R}$ is in Supplement F. It is not surprising to see that fGPK$_M$ and fGPK are much faster than MMD-Bootstrap, while they are also much faster than MMD-Pearson, especially when the sample size is large.
+The time comparison for these methods implemented in $\texttt{R}$ can be found in Supplement H. It is not surprising to see that $\textrm{fGPK}_{\textrm{M}}$ and fGPK are much faster than MMD-Bootstrap, while they are also much faster than MMD-Pearson, especially when the sample size is large.